paynl/whmcs-plugin/README.md

 # Description

 This plugin enables you to add PAY Payment methods for your WHMCS.
-Go to https://www.pay.nl for an overview of all our features and services.
-You can also visit https://docs.pay.nl/plugins#whmcs for more information.
+Go to <a href="https://www.pay.nl">PAYe</a> for an overview of all our features and services.
+You can also visit
+<a href="https://docs.pay.nl/plugins#whmcs">PAY's documentation</a> for more information.

 - [Description](#description)
 - [Installation](#installation)